RolandDaum/Digital-Analog---Clock/docs/README.md

 ## Introduction
 I saw this concept of a clock made out of multiple smaller analogue clocks which are then forming the digital number somewhere on YouTube or TikTok.
 I thought about it for a short moment on how to do this with HTML, CSS and JS, as minimal as possible.
 Then it came to my mind that I once saw a video which showed that you can animate SVG code with CSS.
 So no time to lose, I started coding and came up with this kinda amazing clock.
-You can just use at as the [website](https://rolanddaum.github.io/Digital-Analog-Clock/) or via Wallpaper Engine on steam [link](https://steamcommunity.com/sharedfiles/filedetails/?id=3030466464).
+You can just use it as the [website](https://rolanddaum.github.io/Digital-Analog-Clock/) or via Wallpaper Engine on Steam [link](https://steamcommunity.com/sharedfiles/filedetails/?id=3030466464).

 ## Functionality
 The entire thing is just one big grouped SVG file if you want so.
 The SVG files can be found inside the projects [/files](/files/) folder.
 There are 6x digits (Groups) in total starting to count at 0.